zineos/aimet/Docs/ptq_techniques/seq_mse.rst

 To use SeqMSE, you must have the following:

-- A pre-trained PyTorch or ONNX model (TensorFlow is not supported)
+- A pre-trained PyTorch or ONNX model
 - A set of representative input samples for the model

 Procedure